eclipse-theia/theia/packages/plugin-ext/doc/how-to-add-new-plugin-api.md

 1. WebWorker - for frontend plugins
 2. Separate Node.JS instance - for backend plugins

-# plugin-ext structure
+## plugin-ext structure

-[api](./src/api) - protocol and model objects for communication between Theia client and plugins runtime
+[api](../src/api) - protocol and model objects for communication between Theia client and plugins runtime

-[main](./src/main) - Theia part if plugin API.
+[main](../src/main) - Theia part if plugin API.
 Code inside this directory is simple Theia extension and can use all functionality provided by Theia like `inversify`;

-[plugin](./src/plugin) - Plugin runtime part of the Plugin API.
+[plugin](../src/plugin) - Plugin runtime part of the Plugin API.
 Here place for all types and namespaces described in [theia.d.ts](../../plugin/src/theia.d.ts)

-# How to add new Plugin API
+## How to add new Plugin API

-1. Add new method/namespace to [theia.d.ts](../../plugin/src/theia.d.ts).
+### Add new method/namespace to [theia.d.ts](../../plugin/src/theia.d.ts).

 You can copy from `vscode.d.ts` or provide your own.

+### Add implementation of your API

+All implementations is stored in [plugin-context.ts](../src/plugin/plugin-context.ts) `plugin-contaxt.ts` contains `createAPIFactory` function which returns factory function which return own instance of Theia Plugin API for plugin.

+#### Namespace handling - TODO

+#### New type adding - TODO

+### Working with RPC proxy - TODO